trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 ## Change log

-**Bug fix (V2.3.2)**
+**Enhancement (V2.3.2)**
-- Bug fix: Cater for Radarr v4 by amending the API url to include the /api/v3/ prefix.
+- Cater for Radarr v4 by amending the API url to include the /api/v3/ prefix.
 The extension will attempt with /api/v3/ first, then /api/ if it fails.

 **Bug fix (V2.3.1)**
 - Bug fix: On Musicbrainz multiple lidarr icons were spawning every time the tab was activated.